Optical tweezers: History and development

+However, optical tweezers are not without some drawbacks in biological studies.
+Due to the high light fluences usually necessary to achieve trapping, the samples are exposed to very high light intensities (10^{6} - 10^{9} W/cm^{−2}).
+These can lead to undesirable photothermal and/or photochemical effects.
+Also, reactive oxygen species (ROS) can be produced in high amounts.
+Therefore, researchers must be aware of these issues when planning and discussing biological experiments which make use of optical tweezers.

 Optical tweezers are also used to trap laser-cooled atoms in vacuum, mainly for applications in quantum science.
 Some achievements in this area include trapping of a single atom in 2001, trapping of 2D arrays of atoms in 2002, trapping of strongly interacting entangled pairs in 2010, trapping precisely assembled 2-dimensional arrays of atoms in 2016 and 3-dimensional arrays in 2018.
 These techniques have been used in quantum simulators to obtain programmable arrays of 196 and 256 atoms in 2021 and represent a promising platform for quantum computing.

 Researchers have worked to convert optical tweezers from large, complex instruments to smaller, simpler ones, for use by those with smaller research budgets.

 Physics

 Dielectric objects are attracted to the center of the beam, slightly above the beam waist, as described in the text.
 The force applied on the object depends linearly on its displacement from the trap center just as with a simple spring system.
 It is a restoring force and thus equal to $-k_\mathrm{trap} x$.